makahype/superbot/README.md

 - _s.ajax(method, url, data) : send an xmlhttp request to the url appending the supplied data and using the given method (returns utility deferd object)

-- _s.compileTemplate(ele,save) : parse a template to use for later
+- _s.compileTemplate(ele,save) : parse a template to use for later, ele can be an element object or a string id.
+The template (the markup inside the element) hold sections to be replace with data values delimited by the values "%t" on either end
+ex: <li>%titem_desc%t</li>

 - _s.renderTemplate(name, data,ele) : use a already parsed template of the given
 name or render data in side a given element.
 The data is an array of objects in the